Blog > Documentation >Handwritten Behavioral Health Notes Cost You Time

 ICANotes is comprehensive EHR software designed to meet the needs of busy behavioral health professionals.
 Each feature was created to increase efficiency and decrease the documentation burden that mental health providers face.
 By incorporating ICANotes into your practice, you'll have access to the following features and benefits:

-• Customizable note-taking templates: ICANotes makes it easy to create, share, and manage electronic documents securely.
-Using customizable templates and automated data population, you can quickly and accurately write progress notes and conduct assessments.
+• Electronic notes for therapists: ICANotes has therapy note templates which make it easy to create, share, and manage electronic documents securely.
+Using these customizable templates and automated data population, you can quickly and accurately write progress notes and conduct assessments.

 • Patient portal: Your clients can use the patient portal to access their medical history, confirm or cancel appointments, complete intake forms, request refills, and communicate with you electronically.
 The patient portal decreases your workload and improves patient satisfaction.